Q: WHEN (or how) can I sign up for challenges, get sponsor info, volunteer, find out who is coaching, etc etc etc?

 A: NO. Wait, one more time, but louder: NO!
 Please use your head when you’re in RC events and locations.
 USARS and WFTDA insurance covers skating inside the track areas ONLY (during scheduled events and training).
 That’s it.
 Please keep your skates off til you get to one of those places.
 If you’re in a class and suddenly have to pee, please remove your skates and trot yourself to the loo, then put them back on when you get back to the track.

-** Places you may especially NOT SKATE include: elevators, hallways, stairways, the casino, Top of the Riv, the pool, etc. If you want RollerCon to continue to be invited back, please respect and abide by the insurance and hotel safety rules.
+** Places you may especially NOT SKATE include: elevators, hallways, stairways, the casino, the parking lot, the private access road and skyway between the hotel and the convention center, the pool, etc. If you want RollerCon to continue to be invited back, please respect and abide by the insurance and hotel safety rules.
 If you are stopped by volunteers, you could have your pass taken permanently.

 Q: I don’t have WFTDA or USARS insurance- can I still skate?